Yuanbo2020/SoundSCaper/Readme.md

 - Place the matrix file of audio event probabilities predicted by the SoundAQnet into the `SoundAQnet_event_probability` directory

-- Place the SoundAQnet prediction file, including the predicted acoustic scene label, ISOP value, ISOE value, and the PAQ 8D AR values, into the `SoundAQnet_scene_ISOPl_ISOEv_PAQ8DARs` directory
+- Place the SoundAQnet prediction file, including the predicted acoustic scene label, ISOP value, ISOE value, and the 8D AQ values, into the `SoundAQnet_scene_ISOPl_ISOEv_PAQ8DAQs` directory

 2\) Generate soundscape caption